 Make the trip longer

 If time allows, it's possible to split the last stage into 2 with another hut night in Solsteinhaus, this avoids the long last day.
-We can also recommend splitting the day between Maurach and Die Eng into 2 stages with a night in Gramai Alm.
+We can also recommend splitting the day between Maurach and Die Eng into 2 stages with another hut night at Lamsenjochhütte

 Additional Rest Days

-As standard we include a rest day in Innsbruck, with an option for a half-day walk along the Zirbenweg or Goetheweg (8km loop via cable car) leaving half a day to explore the city.
+As standard we include a rest day in Innsbruck, with an option for a half-day walk along the Zirbenweg or a circular walk from the Goetheweg.
+This leaves half a day to explore the city.
 We highly recommend extending your time in Innsbruck if you are able to - it's a charming, small city, circled by mountains, with colourful houses and plenty to offer for a rest day.

 A rest day in Maurach also works well - it's a good spot to explore the lake!